georgedouzas/sports-betting/CONTRIBUTING.md

 ### Release

-- `pdm release`: Release a new Python package with an updated version.
+- `pdm release <version>`: Release a new Python package with an updated version.

 ## Development